 Heartworm Prevention in Pets

 Heartworms can also cause damage to the lungs.
 They have the potential to cause pneumonitis, or inflammation of lung tissue, which interferes with the dog’s ability to have a normal exchange of oxygen.
 As a result of pneumonitis and/or heart failure, the dog will begin to cough.
-A large number of heartworms can potentially obstruct blood flow to the heart, which could cause your dog to collapse and die unless treatment is initiated quickly to alleviate the clog.
+A large number of heartworms can potentially obstruct blood flow to the heart, which could cause your dog to collapse and die unless treatment is initiated quickly in order to alleviate the clog.

 The good news is that heartworms are easy to prevent.
 Prevention consists of using a preventative monthly heartworm medication.
-This medication kills the larva that would become the deadly adult heartworms.
+This medication kills the larva that would become the destructive adult heartworms.
 Year-round prevention is strongly recommended in this area due to its mild winters and year-round mosquito population.
 For added protection, some heartworm medications also offer protection against other types of parasites.